 The New York Division of Corporations makes it easy to search for available names.
 Once you’ve found a suitable name, you have the option of reserving it for 60 days until you’re ready to file by submitting an Application for Reservation of Name to the state and paying a fee.
 Alternatively, you can use ZenBusiness’s name reservation service.
 We also offer a convenient domain name service to help you establish a website for your new business.

-Most states require you to designate a registered agent before forming a PLLC or LLC.
+Many states require you to designate a New York registered agent before forming a PLLC or LLC.
 This is the PLLC’s official contact person and the one who receives legal notices such as service of process when a business is sued.
 New York is different in that, by default, the New York Secretary of State is listed as your official registered agent.
 But the state still gives you the option of naming your own registered agent instead.
 The agent must be an entity or individual available during regular business hours at a registered office within the state.

 Although you can leave the Secretary of State as your registered agent, it’s actually possible to save a good deal of money using a registered agent service like ZenBusiness instead, as we explain in this article.

 To form a New York PLLC, you must submit Articles of Organization to the state.
 To do so, you’ll need the following information:

 It’s important to decide if your professional LLC will be manager-managed or member-managed.
 Member-managed occurs when members oversee the day-to-day activities of your PLLC and make decisions on the PLLC’s behalf.
 Manager-managed occurs when you appoint a member(s) or hire an individual(s) from outside the PLLC with or without a stake in ownership to manage your PLLC.

 To complete the process, you will also need to: